|

 d)

-forming) on the pipe joints, tighten the nuts further if necessary, and then
+the pipe joints, tighten the nuts further if necessary, and

-recheck.
+then recheck.
 Once there are no leaks, you can continue.
-It is extremely important
+It is

 e)

-CAUTION: use a long enough implement as the refrigerant gas
+use a long enough implement as the refrigerant gas may

 be

-continue releasing for longer than 5 seconds if no oil is present, oil is not
+longer than 5 seconds if no oil is present, oil is not always

-always seen as it may have been very settled in your system, so none may be
+seen as it may have been very settled in your system, so none

 f)

-to freely circulate around the system.
-Then replace the 3 brass covers on all
+circulate around the system.
+Then replace the 3 brass covers

 g)

-connections parts again.
-You must test for leaks in all joints; generally, this
+piping connections parts again.
+You must test for leaks in all

 6